Skip to main content

 A Systems Biology View of Stress and Metabolic Dysregulation

-To truly understand the limitations of conventional wellness paradigms, one must adopt a perspective.
+To truly understand the limitations of conventional wellness paradigms, one must adopt a systems biology perspective.
 The organism’s response to chronic psychosocial stress is not a linear event but a complex, network-level perturbation.
 The sustained activation of the hypothalamic-pituitary-adrenal (HPA) axis and the resulting hypercortisolemia represent a central node in this network, with far-reaching consequences.

 Chronic cortisol exposure induces a state of systemic catabolism and insulin resistance.
 It directly antagonizes insulin signaling in peripheral tissues, promotes gluconeogenesis in the liver, and alters adipocyte function, favoring visceral fat accumulation.
 This creates a vicious cycle ∞ visceral adipose tissue is itself an active endocrine organ, secreting pro-inflammatory cytokines like TNF-α and IL-6.